aykit/MyOwnNotes/CONTRIBUTING.rst

 If you want to contribute, you are more than welcome.
 There is only one thing you should keep in mind:

 1. **Always write code in the development branch.
 The master branch is for package maintainers only.
 We will not accept pull requests based on the master branch.**
+2. **!!!
+Your submissions will be GPL3.
+If you are not ok with this, don't submit your code !!!**

 That's it.
 If you have no idea where to help out: